printk: Kernel Logging Internals

 {

 /* 1.
-Format the message into a temporary buffer */
+Format the message and store it in the ring buffer

 wake_up_klogd();